Xascrimson/aws_cognito_workshop/quickstart/content/docs/Fifth.md

 Here comes the fun part.

-Lets first create a S3 bucket to store our app.
+Let's first create an S3 bucket to store our app.

 In the AWS console, search S3, then click on Create Bucket.